 Cash and cash equivalents increased by 17% or ₱341.7 million from ₱1,958.8 million to ₱2,300.5 million as at June 30, 2023 and September 30, 2023, respectively, substantially due to the tuition and other school fees for SY 2023-2024 collected during the quarter.
 Operating activities generated net cash inflow of ₱834.9 million.
 These funds were utilized to pay the contractors and suppliers of the recent renovation projects of the Group.
-On the other hand, the Group registered ₱374.1 million net cash used in financing activities mainly representing scheduled principal payments of STI ESG and iACADEMY amounting to ₱70.0 million and STI ESG's prepayment of its loan under China Bank's Corporate Notes Facility amounting to ₱180.0 million as well as interest payments for bonds and bank loans aggregating to ₱80.1 million during the three-month period ended September 30, 2023.
+On the other hand, the Group registered ₱374.1 million net cash used in financing activities mainly representing scheduled principal payments of STI ESG and iACADEMY amounting to ₱70.0 million and STI ESG's prepayment of its loan under China Bank's Corporate Notes Facility amounting to ₱80.1 million during the three-month period ended September 30, 2023.

-Total receivables is up by ₱1,238.3 million from ₱470.6 million as at June 30, 2023 to ₱1,708.9 million as at September 30, 2023.
-Receivables from students increased by ₱890.0 million from ₱596.0 million to ₱1,486.0 million, largely pertaining to tuition and other school fees that are expected to be collected from the students over the remaining months of the related school term(s).
-Outstanding receivables from DepEd for the SHS qualified vouchers, substantially pertaining to the current school year, amounted to ₱390.9 million as at September 30, 2023, posting an increase of ₱380.9 million from ₱10.0 million as at June 30, 2023.
+Total receivables is up by $\mathbb{P}1,238.3$ million from $\mathbb{P}470.6$ million as at June 30, 2023 to $\mathbb{P}1,708.9$ million as at September 30, 2023.
+Receivables from students increased by $\mathbb{P}890.0$ million from $\mathbb{P}596.0$ million to $\mathbb{P}1,486.0$ million, largely pertaining to tuition and other school fees that are expected to be collected from the students over the remaining months of the related school term(s).
+Outstanding receivables from DepEd for the SHS qualified vouchers, substantially pertaining to the current school year, amounted to $\mathbb{P}390.9$ million as at September 30, 2023, posting an increase of $\mathbb{P}380.9$ million from $\mathbb{P}10.0$ million as at June 30, 2023.
 The SHS Voucher Program is a financial assistance program wherein subsidies in the form of vouchers are provided to qualified SHS students in participating private institutions.
-A Qualified Voucher Recipient (QVR) is entitled to a subsidy ranging from ₱8,750 to ₱22,500 annually.
+A Qualified Voucher Recipient (QVR) is entitled to a subsidy ranging from $\mathbb{P}8,750$ to $\mathbb{P}22,500$ annually.
 DepEd, through the Private Education Assistance Committee (PEAC), facilitates the transfer of funds to the participating schools.